Alexander Romanov (fighter): Ultimate Fighting Championship

 Romanov was next expected to face Ilir Latifi at UFC Fight Night 202 on February 19, 2022.
 However, the bout was cancelled for undisclosed reasons.

 Replacing Rodrigo Nascimento, Romanov is scheduled to face Tanner Boser on April 23, 2022, at UFC Fight Night 205.
 However, on April 18, it was announced that Boser was out of the fight due to an injury.
 He was replaced by Chase Sherman.
 However, Sherman was deemed unable to compete due to a minor health issue on the day of the event and the fight was cancelled and the pair was rescheduled for UFC on ESPN 35.
 Romanov won the bout via keylock submission in the first round.

 Romanov faced Marcin Tybura on August 20, 2022, at UFC 278.
 Romanov lost the fight via a controversial majority decision.
 17 of 18 MMA media outlets scored the bout as a draw.

 Romanov faced Alexander Volkov on March 11, 2023, at UFC Fight Night 221.
 He lost the fight via technical knockout in the first round.

 Romanov faced Blagoy Ivanov at UFC on ESPN 48 on 1 July 2023.
 He won the fight by unanimous decision.

 Romanov faced Jailton Almeida on June 1, 2024, at UFC 302.
 He lost in the first round via rear-naked choke in his first submission loss.

 Romanov was originally scheduled to face former UFC Heavyweight Championship challenger Derrick Lewis on November 2, 2024 at UFC Fight Night 246.
 However, opponents were changed and Romanov instead faced Rodrigo Nascimento.
 He won the fight by unanimous decision.

 Despite having a recent win, on November 5, 2024, it was reported that Romanov's contract was not renewed, so he was removed from the UFC roster as a result.

 Professional Fighters League

 On January 27, 2025, Romanov reported at Instagram account that he signed with Professional Fighters League.
 On March 5, 2025, the promotion officially revealed that Romanov will join the 2025 PFL Heavyweight Tournament.

 In the quarterfinal, Romanov faced Timothy Johnson on May 1, 2025, at PFL 4.
 He won the fight via a guillotine choke submission in the first round.

 In the semifinals, Romanov faced Valentin Moldavsky at PFL 7 on June 27, 2025.
 The bout ended in a no contest after Moldavsky accidentally hit Romanov with a groin strike and he was unable to continue.
 Per the decision of the judges, Romanov advanced to the tournament final.

 In the final, Romanov faced Oleg Popov at PFL 10, on August 21, 2025.
 He lost the fight via split decision.

+Romanov faced Rodrigo Nascimento in a rematch at PFL Chicago: Pettis vs. McKee, on April 11, 2026.
+He won the bout via submission in the second round.